The Fourth Choir - London LGBT Choir

 The roles highlighted above are those which we have identified as being in particular need at this time.
 If you are interested in getting involved with the management of the choir in a different capacity, we would still love to hear from you.
 Please let us know in your application what you would like to bring to our team.

-For all the above roles, we particularly encourage applications from candidates from marginalised or underrepresented backgrounds.
 We are committed to making this process accessible to candidates with disabilities or neurodiverse experience.
 Please let us know about your needs and we will work with you to make reasonable adjustments to ensure you can perform at your best throughout your application.

 Applicants must have a strong understanding of and commitment to equality, diversity and inclusion, particularly with respect to the LGBTQ+ community and be happy to support the choir's values (see below).